Powerful Content Marketing KPIs to make Your Game A Grand Slam

 To track conversion, we first need to be clear on one fundamental question:

 What are the most important content marketing conversions in KPI marketing?

 Typically, we count events like “add to cart” or “purchase” as conversions in e-commerce.

 But there’s more to Conversion you should know about.

 For social media content, the Conversion could be the number of shares, likes, and even comments based on your goal (and we have discussed the tools that help you with it).

-For blogs and other website content, even if you urge them to comment on a post, you call for an action that needs to be tracked.
+For blogs and other website content, even if you urge them to comment on a post, you call for action (commenting, in this case) that needs to be tracked.

 Make a budget, a realistic one.

-Now what kind of fish is ROI?
+Now, what kind of a fish is ‘ROI’?